openvinotoolkit/model_server/docs/mediapipe.md

 ## Current limitations <a name="current-limitations"></a>
 - Mediapipe graphs are supported only for gRPC KServe API.
 Only Tensorflow Serving API call supported is get model status.

-- KServe ModelMetadata call respond only with required input and output names.
+- KServe ModelMetadata call responds only with required input and output names.
 Shape and datatype are not specified in the response.

 - Binary inputs are not supported for MediaPipe graphs.